What you should know about freshman admission Updates & Changes

 Items in this section are recent additions about updates and changes for the current or upcoming application/admissions cycle.

 ADMISSIONS & RELATED PROCESSES

-    The President's letter is posted on the TEA Correspondence page.
+The President's letter should be posted soon to the TEA Correspondence page.

 ACADEMICS (COLLEGES & SCHOOLS)

 School of Architecture Admissions and Programs Update (September 2012)

 The School of Architecture is one of the smallest academic units at the University and, consequently, the admissions process is very competitive.
 In support of unique perspectives and experiences, all applications are reviewed with an understanding that excellence may manifest itself in many areas and may be expressed in different forms such as compelling essays, strong academic preparation, extracurricular activities, excellent test scores, life experiences as well as other accomplishments.
 (Please note that the School of Architecture cannot review portfolios from freshman applicants.)

 It is important that prospective students know as much as possible about the School of Architecture and its admissions process before submitting an application.
 To this end, we host Admissions Information Sessions, including a presentation by an academic advisor and a tour of our facilities and resources, during the fall and spring semesters.
 We also recommend the Summer Academy in Architecture Program for students interested in a career in architecture and interior design.

 In addition, the School of Architecture offers many resources online for prospective students.
 Our website describes in depth our programs and application procedures and includes information on scholarships.
 Information is also available within our Be a Longhorn Architecture page.

 The School of Architecture offers five degree programs.